logo

 </iframe>

-The iframe acts like a window that loads the external visualizer.
-Modern editors like Notion or Medium allow you to paste the URL directly and they will automatically convert it into an interactive embed.
+The iframe loads the external visualizer in a contained window.
+Platforms like Notion or Medium allow you to paste the URL directly and they will automatically convert it into an interactive embed.

 Choosing the Right Size